 Always carefully proofread your letter.
 The last thing you want to do is make a typo in the name of the company!
 Also confirm that you have the email or snail mail address correct.

 It can be helpful to also take one last look at the job posting.
 Review the job requirements, and then confirm that your letter shows that you fit the bill.
 For a second opinion, you can reach out to a friend and ask for feedback on the letter.

 When you're sending your cover letter by email you don't need to include the employer contact information or your contact information at the top of the letter.
 Instead, list your contact information in your email signature under your name.

+Looking for more examples of how to write a cover letter?
 Review more cover letter samples for a variety of career fields and employment levels, including an internship cover letter sample, as well as entry-level, targeted, and email cover letters.